 Due to the current situation, home healthcare is in the spotlight.
 Not strange: when you’re tied to your home, both getting and providing medical help becomes a challenge, be it post-corona rehabilitation, chronic disease treatment, or care for the elderly.
 Home healthcare agencies are overwhelmed with patients, and the demand doesn’t seem to lower anytime soon.
 So, how to optimize the work and deliver help to more people?

 Digital transformation is the answer: home healthcare trends for 2021 show it’s a must these days.
 Healthtech and agetech are on the rise, and they have some valuable things to offer.
-Let’s find out what the market dictates and what tech trends the agencies should consider.
+Let’s find out what the market dictates and what healthcare tech trends the agencies should consider.

-Home healthcare market: general overview
+Home healthcare market trends: general overview

 While coronavirus has significantly impacted the need for home care, the key reason for it remains the same: the growing number of aging citizens and people with chronic diseases.